holgerbrandl/kalasim/docs/userguide/docs/basics.md

 // sample the distribution
 biasedFruit()
 ```

-Controlled randomization is a key aspect of every process simulation.
-Make sure to always strive for repeatability by not using randomization outside of what the [simulation context](basics.md#simulation-environment) provides.

 ### Custom Distributions

 Whenever, distributions are needed in method signatures in `kalasim`, the more general interface `org.apache.commons.math3.distribution.RealDistribution` is being used to support a much [wider variety](https://commons.apache.org/proper/commons-math/javadocs/api-3.4/org/apache/commons/math3/distribution/RealDistribution.html) of distributions if needed.
 So we can also use other implementations as well.
 For example